Locations:

 Let’s start with the basics: Physical activity is fabulous for kids — and running is a natural human action.
 In many ways, we were born to run.
 One researcher even called running “an expression of our evolution.”

-But there’s no clear-cut answer when it comes to the right age to begin a focused running program.
-So if your child asks to start regularly running at any point … well, just go with it, suggests Dr. Calabrese.
+But there’s no clear-cut rule when it comes to the right age to begin a focused running program.
+So, if your child asks to start regularly running at any point … well, just go with it, says Dr. Calabrese.

-“Nobody agrees on exactly how much running should be done when kids are young,” says Dr. Calabrese.
+“Nobody agrees on exactly how much running should be done when kids are young,” he adds.
 “But one thing we do all agree on is that activity is important.”

 How far should kids run (or race)?